 Click the New dashboard button.

-From the Dashboard pane on the left, drag Sales in the South to your empty dashboard.
+In the Dashboard pane on the left, you'll see the sheets that you created.
+Drag Sales in the South to your empty dashboard.

 Drag Profit Map to your dashboard, and drop it on top of the Sales in the South view.